A Burma Quintet: WE Dickinson, D Harris, S Spicer, S Woodhouse, AB Wythe DFM

 The Supreme Allied Commander South East Asia, Admiral Lord Louis Mountbatten (later Earl Mountbatten of Burma) inspects 211 Squadron personnel.
 He visited the Squadron on 18 December, as recorded in the Squadron diary and noted by Cpl Arthur Goodinson.
 Behind the men on parade, it appears that another group are already being marched off.
 In the far background, a Beaufighter stands.

 An aside: the tallest person in this picture is the SAC and that's including the Aussies.
 Anyone who's had a peep inside a Blenheim (or who now towers over a Dad who once crewed in one) will understand that the RAF selected well.

 A further aside: In WWII, Mountbatten survived a number of close shaves in destroyers, including the famous loss of the destroyer HMS Kelly in the battle for Crete.
 From Midshipman in 1913 to First Sea Lord and finally Admiral of the Fleet in 1956, Mountbatten had a varied, active career.
 This, along with that certain dash which either brings luck or creates it, carried him to high and challenging office.
-His luck ran out in 1979, assassinated by a Provisional IRA bomb aboard his fishing boat in Donegal Bay.
+His luck ran out in 1979, assassinated by a Provisional IRA bomb aboard his boat in Donegal Bay.

 Sergeant’s Mess: Sister Hannah Christmas 1944 (Dickinson collection)